 Mr. Robbins is a Charter Member and Past President of the Association of Workplace Investigators, Inc. (AWI) and is a Founding Member and Past President of the Society of Independent Workplace Investigators (SIWI).
-He is a member of the California Lawyers Association and, effective September 15, 2018, will be on the Executive Committee of the Labor & Employment Law Section.
+He is a member of the California Lawyers Association and is on the Executive Committee of the Labor & Employment Law Section.
 Also, he is a longtime member the Executive Board of the Los Angeles County Bar Association’s Labor & Employment Law Section and he is a Past Chair of the Section.
 He is a member of the American Bar Association (Section of Labor and Employment Law).
 In 2013, he was elected a Fellow of the College of Labor and Employment Lawyers.
 Mr. Robbins is a member of the Technical Committee tasked with creating ANSI (American National Standards Institute) standards for Managing the Investigative Process.
 He is an Association of Workplace Investigators, Certificate Holder (AWI-CH).